Email deliverability test – check inbox placement across every major provider

 An email marked as “delivered” isn’t necessarily sitting in the inbox.

-Mailbox providers like Gmail, Outlook, and Yahoo decide where incoming messages belong based on hundreds of signals, including sender reputation, authentication, content quality, and engagement history.
+Mailbox providers like Gmail, Outlook, and Yahoo decide where incoming messages land based on hundreds of signals: sender reputation, authentication, content quality, engagement history, and more.
+A message can pass through the server just fine and still end up in spam, Promotions, or another filtered folder.

 What we check

-- Inbox placement by provider: See whether your emails land in the inbox, spam folder, or another tab across major mailbox providers.
+• Inbox placement by provider: See whether your emails land in the inbox, spam folder, or another tab across major mailbox providers.

-- SPF, DKIM, and DMARC authentication: Verify that your email authentication records are configured correctly.
+• SPF, DKIM, and DMARC authentication: Verify that your email authentication records are configured correctly.

-- Content quality signals: Identify content issues that may trigger spam filtering.
+• Content quality signals: Identify content issues that may trigger spam filtering.

-- Blacklist status: Check whether your domain or sending infrastructure appears on common email blacklists.
+• Blacklist status: Check whether your domain or sending infrastructure appears on common email blacklists.

-- Sender reputation indicators: Review factors that may influence how mailbox providers view your emails.
+• Sender reputation indicators: Review factors that may influence how mailbox providers view your emails.

-- Links and URLs: Detect broken, suspicious, or potentially problematic links within your email.
+• Links and URLs: Detect broken, suspicious, or potentially problematic links within your email.

 How it works